Pros & Cons of Stuffed Toys & Interactive Food Games

 - Most dogs love to work for their food or rewards.
 High energy and more clever dogs will be able to test their mental acuity and feel fulfilled.
 This is great for any dog especially dogs that are higher energy and working breeds.

 - Dogs are natural contrafreeloaders.
-Given the choice, a healthy dog would rather work for their food than be given free food every day.
+Given a choice, a healthy dog would rather work for their food than be given free food every day.

 - Saves you time.
 You don’t have to hand feed your canine or cat and train with them every single feeding as long as you don’t just drop the food in a bowl and walk away.
 Alternatively, drop your dog or cats daily allocation of food in food toys when you are in a rush and do not have the time to train with your pets.
 They will be happier and so will you with the good habits you are teaching them.